Intermediate mass-ratio inspirals in a dense dark-matter environment: Effects of the initial dark-matter distribution: Evolution equations for the binary and dark matter

 We focus on the evolution of the orbital separation $r_2$, because given $r_2(t)$, the orbital phase can be inferred from Kepler's third law.
 The orbital separation will shrink through gravitational radiation-reaction (RR) as well as its interactions with the dark-matter distribution---specifically, dynamical friction and secondary accretion.\footnote{Radiation reaction and dynamical friction can be explained in the Newtonian context in terms of energy losses.
 Gravitational waves carry away gravitational binding energy from the system, which causes the orbital separation to decrease; dynamical friction transfers binding energy from the IMRI to the dark-matter particles (effectively ``heating up'' the DM distribution).
 Accretion, however, increases the mass of the secondary while the angular momentum remains an adiabatic invariant; this requires that the orbital separation decreases~\cite{Hughes:2018qxz}.} The evolution equation for $r_2$ is given by the sum of the contributions from these processes:

 Equation~\eqref{eq:r_dot_RR} accounts for gravitational radiation-reaction from the quadrupole formula.
-In Eq.~\eqref{eq:r_dot_DF}, we introduced the notation $\rho_\DM(r_2, t; v < v_2)$ to indicate that the dynamical-friction force arises from DM particles moving more slowly than the orbital speed of the secondary ($v<v_2$).
-We also introduced the Coulomb logarithm $\log \Lambda$, which arises because it is assumed that there are minimum and maximum impact parameters of DM particles that scatter with the secondary.
+In Eq.~\eqref{eq:r_dot_DF}, we introduced the notation $\rho_\DM(r_2, t; v < v_2)$ to indicate that the dynamical-friction force arises from DM particles moving more slowly than the orbital speed of the secondary ($v<v_2$).\footnote{ We restrict to $v<v_2$, because as is described in detail in~\cite{BinneyAndTremaine}, the more rapidly moving particles contribute to dynamical heating.
+However, dynamical heating is smaller than dynamical friction by a factor of the ratio of the DM particle mass to the mass of the secondary black hole (i.e., $m_\DM/m_2$).
+For particle DM, as we consider in this paper, this ratio is minuscule.
+Dynamical heating could be relevant if the distribution function were such that the ratio of the density of particles moving faster than the orbital speed to that of the more slowly moving particles were of the order of $m_2/m_\DM$.
+However, for the DM spike density that we consider in this paper, the ratio of these densities is of order one (see, e.g.,~\cite{Kavanagh:2020cfn,Nichols:2023ufs}); thus, dynamical heating will be negligible, and we do not consider it.
+While there have been results in the literature that state that dynamical heating can be significant (e.g.,~\cite{Dosopoulou:2023umg}), Ref.~\cite{Dosopoulou:2023umg}, for example, neglects the suppression of dynamical heating by $m_\DM/m_2$, thereby implicitly assuming the ratio is order one.
+This could be appropriate for dark matter formed from primordial black holes, but this is not the scenario which we consider in this paper.} We also introduced the Coulomb logarithm $\log \Lambda$, which arises because it is assumed that there are minimum and maximum impact parameters of DM particles that scatter with the secondary.
 As in \cite{Kavanagh:2020cfn}, we use the value $\Lambda \approx \sqrt{m_1/m_{2,0}}$, where $m_{2,0}$ is the initial value of $m_2$ (the secondary's mass is time dependent, because of accretion).

 Equation~\eqref{eq:r_dot_SA} captures the effects of accretion onto the secondary, but it requires a supplementary equation that prescribes the evolution of $m_2$.
 We focus on the case in which the secondary is a black hole.
 The accretion cross-section for a black hole, $\sigma(v_2)$, was computed in~\cite{Unruh:1976fm}.
 The ``Newtonian'' expression for the cross section was used in~\cite{Nichols:2023ufs}, and is given by